 Most drugs people use recreationally or illegally can be classified as either a depressant (downer) or a stimulant (upper).
 Alcohol is considered a depressant.
 Both types of drugs and alcohol cause a certain effect that the user seeks.
 Let’s take a look at how each one affects the body and examine whether one could be considered more dangerous than the other.

 If you feel you have a problem with drugs, read on to learn how to get help.
-Legacy is the top choice for drug rehabilitation in Raleigh NC.
+Legacy is the top choice for drug rehabilitation in Charlotte NC.
 We offer customized plans to meet your needs.

 Are Depressants or Stimulants More Dangerous